Book an appointment online to register the birth of your baby and get a birth certificate.

 - place of birth.

-You will also need the following about your baby's parents:
+We will also need the following information about the baby’s parents:

 - full names;